GenericMappingTools/GMT.jl/docs/src/modules.md

 but for table data the **GMT** programs normally output their results to *stdout* so if we want to save data directly to disk (as would do the corresponding GMT shell command) we use the *write* or *|>* keywords.
-We can also use this mechanism to append to an existing file, but then we use the *write_append* keyword.
-The following converts the grid *G* to *x,y,z* triplets and save the result in a disk file.
+We can also use this mechanism to append to an existing file, but then we use the *append* keyword.
+Use together with the **bo** option to save as a binary file.
+The following converts the grid *G* to *x,y,z* triplets and save the result in an ASCII disk file.

     grd2xyz(G, write="lixo.xyz")